Olallie Scenic Area: Geography and ecology

+Facilities and recreation

+Olallie Lake Guard Station is listed on the National Register of Historic Places and is near the west end of Olallie Lake.

 Recreation includes camping at Forest Service improved campgrounds, cabins and yurts at the Olallie Lake Resort.
 The use of motor boats is prohibited on the snow melt fed alpine lakes by state law; the Olallie Resort has paddle boats and rowboats for rent.
 Access is via Forest Road 46 to Forest Road 4690 to Forest Road 4220 or from Forest Road 42 to Forest Road 4220.
 These roads are closed in the winter.
 The last few miles of Forest Road 4220 are gravel.
 The Scenic Area has seven campgrounds; they are Olallie Meadows, Camp Ten, Paul Dennis, Peninsula, Lower Lake, Horseshoe Lake, and Triangle Lake Equestrian.